A True Alternative: Long/Short Allocations to Health Care

 PPC also completed a non-sponsored deal with Ameritex in 2021, a provider of reinforced concrete pipe and box culverts.
 We had a pre-existing portfolio relationship with the company and had supported growth and recaps over many years which culminated in this deal.
 We were able to underwrite a $165 million senior secured term loan, committed $30 million to a revolving credit facility, and committed $65 million to a delayed draw term loan.
 PPC’s ability to provide a large issue size and flexibility demonstrates the depth of the direct lending market for growing companies such as Ameritex.

-With more than $100 billion in assets under management, PGIM Private Capital is one of the largest global managers in this asset class.
 Our regional office network of nearly 200 investment professionals across 15 global offices enables it to source unique and proprietary deal flow, allowing for the flexibility to offer transactions cross-border or in any one domestic market.
 This broad origination platform enables greater investment selectivity and grants PPC access to less-trafficked, non-sponsored deal flow, creating greater portfolio diversification for investors.

 "Ultimately, in private credit, origination is the biggest scarce asset, and we have origination capacity as deep as anyone in the world," said Matthew Harvey, Managing Partner, Direct Lending, at PGIM Private Capital.
 "When you think about selectivity of investments, you accomplish that by not being a price taker, but by finding your own deals through your relationships.”